Prepared by: Ipsos Reid in 2012

 The research objectives were to:

-Canada is a not top-of-mind destination for foreign study for participants in any of the three countries except with Brazilian participants interested in language studies as well as the Brazilian advisor focused on Canada.
+Canada is not a top-of-mind destination for foreign study for participants in any of the three countries except with Brazilian participants interested in language studies as well as the Brazilian advisor focused on Canada.

 There is no awareness that Canada has world-class educational establishments, indeed, apart from a few mentions of University of Toronto there is very little awareness of any Canadian educational establishments.
 While participants believe that Canada as a developed country must have an adequate level of education, there is no perception of a Canadian education advantage compared to others.